flushingkbbq/flushingkbbq/README.md

 # Hello World, I'm Ten

 - 👋 Hi, I’m @flushingkbbq
-- 🌱 I’m currently learning DSA, Software Engineering, Database.
+- 🌱 I’m currently learning Software Engineering.

 <!---
 flushingkbbq/flushingkbbq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.